oeo/prompts/readme.md

    git add .
    git commit -m "update: add new notes"
    ```
-   - The pre-commit hook will automatically encrypt your files
+   - The pre-commit hook automatically encrypts your files
    - Only the encrypted `.gpg` files are committed

 3. Pull or push changes: